-Andrew O. Moore is a Senior Fellow with the National League of Cities’ Institute for Youth, Education and Families, where he has worked since 2004.
-The YEF Institute is a foundation-funded “action tank” that helps municipal leaders take action on behalf of the children, youth, and families in their communities.
+Andrew O. Moore serves as Director, Youth and Young Adult Connections at the National League of Cities’ Institute for Youth, Education and Families, where he has worked since 2004.
+The YEF Institute is a foundation-funded “action tank” that helps municipal leaders implement practical solutions on behalf of the children, youth, and families in their communities.
 Drawing support from several national foundations, Moore’s current roles with the Institute include:

 Reengagement-Citywide Strategies Spreading Andrew Moore, has captured many of the issues and challenges facing cities and their partners that strive to provide a portal to re-engage out of school youth.
 This session will focus on the dozens of coordinated citywide efforts to re-engage out-of-school youth on positive educational pathways.
 The session promises an understanding of results to date, as well as a sense of the variety and continuous improvement and innovation underway.
 Andy will cover the impressive early accomplishments of re-engagement efforts in several cities, provide practical advice for those seeking to launch or formalize local re-engagement programs, and describe how re-engagement at scale could help solve the crisis of unfulfilled potential represented in America’s millions of young people without high school diplomas.

-the annual alternative accountability policy forum is a conference from:
+the annual alternative accountability policy forum is aN Education policy conference from:

 Alternative Accountability Policy Forum 2605 Temple Heights Dr Suite F., Oceanside, CA 92056 (916) 712-9087